 The Kola Peninsula is located in the far northwest of Russia and bordered by the Barents Sea and the White Sea.
-The most part of this territory lies inside the Arctic Circle which makes the region quite peculiar in terms of climate and natural phenomena.
+Most part of this territory lies inside the Arctic Circle which makes the region quite peculiar in terms of climate and natural phenomena.
 Tourism in Kola has been actively developing during the last decade and now can offer many unhackneyed options of active vacation or eco-leisure.

 Murmansk is the administrative center of the Kola Peninsula and features a seaport.
 When you arrive at Kola from Moscow or Saint Petersburg, you definitely arrive at Murmansk first — the airport or the railway station.

 The city itself is quite small but there are still things to do and to visit!
-The main sights include the main Five Corners Square (with the most northern McDonalds' restaurant in the world), Defenders of the Soviet Arctic during the Great Patriotic which is also called Alyosha, the famous Nuclear Icebreaker Lenin.
+The main sights include the main Five Corners Square (with the most northern McDonald's' restaurant in the world), Defenders of the Soviet Arctic during the Great Patriotic which is also called Alyosha, the famous Nuclear Icebreaker Lenin.
 If you have time, don’t miss the markets to buy seafood and game: venison, Murmansk cod, elk; the other special threat of north is cloudberry and products made of it: jams and liquors.

-If you stay at Azimuth Hotel, the highest building of Murmansk, you will be lucky to enjoy a pretty panorama of the city from the bird-eye view: block houses of the Soviet era, multi-colored launching barges of the port and, like the icing on the cake, a mountain range on the background of the whole landscape.
+If you stay at Azimuth Hotel, the highest building of Murmansk, you will be lucky to enjoy a pretty panorama of the city from the bird-eye view: block houses of the Soviet era, multi-colored launching barges of the port, and, like the icing on the cake, a mountain range on the background of the whole landscape.

-Be careful when choosing a season for your trip: Murmansk and the whole Kolskiy District have a polar night from the beginning of December and 40 days on (this means sun never rises during this period) and a polar day from the end of May till the end of July, when, on the contrary, sun is shining 24/7.
+Be careful when choosing a season for your trip: Murmansk and the whole Kolskiy District have a polar night from the beginning of December and 40 days on (this means sun never rises during this period) and a polar day from the end of May till the end of July, when, on the contrary, the sun is shining 24/7.
 This may be quite difficult for those who are not used to such phenomena.

 This village on the Barents Sea coast is a must-visit during any time of the year and not only because it became the main filming spot of the Leviathan movie, the Golden Globe winner-2015.
 This is a true escape from the everyday life of a huge megapolis citizen and the ultimate expression of real nature.
 Russian rural scenery with small wooden houses, boats, the chapel is now mixed with a tourist service which includes a great restaurant with the Barents Sea panoramic view and snowmobile riding.
 With a snowmobile, you can reach more spots with perfect views, including non-freezing waterfalls and cliffs.

-The Barents Sea never freezes in this region so even if you arrive in winter you can feast your eyes into its roaring waves.
+The Barents Sea never freezes in this region so even if you arrive in winter you can feast your eyes on its roaring waves.
 Due to the Golfstream, sea winds here are not cold; however, make sure you wear warm clothes as temperatures can reach 30-35 degrees below zero.

 The way to Teriberka from Murmansk lies through the tundra.
 Its horizonless views do not leave anyone indifferent and are definitely worth a photo stop.